mscaudill/tabbed/docs/getting_started.md

 gone wrong.
 Specifically there are two problems you may encounter:

 !!! tip "Incorrect Start Row"
-    If tab fails to detect the file's structure the start row for the read will be incorrect.
+    If tab fails to detect the file's structure, the start row for the read will be incorrect.
 You have 2 options to deal with this.

     - Adjust the `start`, `amount`, or `skips`attributes of the sniffer or the